cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollinstallerx.md

 ::: danger

-If you're on iOS 16.0 to 16.6.1, you'll also need to enable Developer Mode.
+If you're on iOS 16.0 or later, you'll also need to enable Developer Mode.

 To do so, go into `Settings` -> `Privacy & Security` and then scroll down until you see `Developer Mode`, tap that option, toggle Developer Mode on, and follow the on-screen instructions